pavelepanov/coffee_online/README.md

 SECRET_MANAGER=fdgkgi!i45$@tiGFGBXdsagfdg3$@
 ````
 2. Build docker in /example_dishka_fastapiusers/
+\
 ``docker compose up --build``
 3. Check docs in ``localhost:8000/docs``

 ## Logging
-Logs will be in docker container in /coffee_online/ in logs.log
+Logs will be in docker container in /coffee_online/logs.log

 ### How create logs?